-\$895,823 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date was recognized as a reduction of the NOL in the year ended June 30, 2020.
+\$829,766 reported as deferred outflows of resources related to OPEB resulting from the University contributions subsequent to the measurement date was recognized as a reduction of the NOL in the year ended June 30, 2021.

 Deferred outflows of resources and deferred inflows of resources are calculated at the plan level and are allocated to employers based on their proportionate share.
 Changes in employer proportion, an employer specific deferral, is amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
-The average remaining service life determined as of the beginning of the June 30, 2019 and 2018 measurement period is 6.4 years.
-The average remaining service life determined as of the beginning of the June 30, 2017 measurement period is 6.7 years.
+The average remaining service life determined as of the beginning of the June 30, 2020 and 2019 measurement period was 6.0 years and 6.4 years, respectively.
 Employers are required to recognize pension expense based on their proportionate share of collective OPEB expense plus amortization of employer specific deferrals.